Sumit-09-10/Python/README.md

 1 Notes made by me while learning

-2 Pracrice problems
+2 All Pracrice problems of Python programing course by Geeks for Geeks

-3 All Pracrice problems of Python programing course by Geeks for Geeks
+3 Python programing course by Geeks for Geeks (Certificate) with link

-4 Python programing course by Geeks for Geeks (Certificate) with link
+4 Mini Projects

-5 Mini Projects
+5 Projrcts